ruixuan-wan/Amperometry/README.md

 This code is developed for use in **CHEM 426/526 Instrumental Analysis** at the **University of Washington**.

 ## Features
-- **Potentiostat Integration**: Connects to a potentiostat through an NI data acquisition card.
 - **Amperometry and Coulometry Parameter Configuration**: Users can set up below parameters for their measurements: applied voltage(finish voltage), time
 - **Data Visualization**: Displays raw current vs time and charge vs time data after the measurement.
  - **Data Saving**: Users can save both raw data in the format of .csv or .txt for further analysis.